Looking for the best beaches in Nashville? There are incredible beaches in the city where you can have a great beach day!

 1. Anderson Road Recreation Area Beach: One of the Best Sandy Beaches in Nashville

-The first beach on this list of beaches is Anderson Beach on the Percy Priest Lake.
+The first beach on this list of beaches is Anderson Road Recreation Area Beach.
+It's on Percy Priest Lake.

 What's great is that there is also a playground for kids!